k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/01_Fabric_7.xx_Installation_intro.md

 > **Note:** If you must use a SAN, it must be flash disc based and in RAID-0.
 > **NAS are not certified.**

-Operating System: Redhat/CentOS/"Amazon Linux" latest Operating System and above, with latest patches.
+Operating System: Redhat/CentOS/"Amazon Linux" latest Operating System and above, with the latest patches.

 #### File System Requisites